Rabbit’s Bothie is an eco-friendly West Wight self-catering holiday cottage close to the sea and downs at Freshwater Bay, Isle of Wight.

 Rabbit’s Bothie helps to promote responsible tourism, rural accommodation and the simple pleasures of rambling, cycling, bird watching, sketching and photography.

-Other popular local activities in West Wight are horse riding, paragliding, kayaking, paddle boarding and surfing.
+Other popular activities in West Wight are golfing, horse riding, paragliding, kayaking, paddle boarding and surfing.

-From Gate Lane, just round the corner from the bothy, there are several footpaths onto Tennyson Down.
-A four-mile walk from Rabbit’s burrow brings you to the Needles.
+A four-mile walk from Rabbit’s burrow across Tennyson Down and West High Down brings you to the Needles.
 It takes around 1/2 hour to reach the Tennyson Monument, before you carry on to the famous rocks and the Old Battery, a Victorian fort built in 1862, now owned by the National Trust.
 There are dramatic views over the Needles from an underground tunnel.
 Nearby are the 20th-century New Battery and rocket test-launch station for communications satellites.
 The Old Battery sells homemade food in its cliff top tea-room; but for a really special cream tea, Warren Farm, Alum Bay, is the place to go.

 The Needles web camera and weather station